Doc Middleton: Criminal career

-In 1884 he and his third bride moved to Gordon, Nebraska, where he operated a saloon and was briefly a deputy sheriff.
+In 1884, he and his third bride moved to Gordon, Nebraska, where he operated a saloon, and was briefly a deputy sheriff.

-In 1897 it was reported he was City Marshal of Edgemont, South Dakota.
+In 1897, it was reported that he was the City Marshal of Edgemont, South Dakota.

-In 1900 he later moved to Gordon, Nebraska.
-He had a saloon in both Gordon and Ardmore, South Dakota, and was also the town marshal.
-In 1913 he moved to Orin Junction, Wyoming, where he opened a saloon.
-After getting in a knife fight at the bar he was arrested for dispensing liquor illegally.
-While in jail he contracted erysipelas and died.
+In 1900, he later moved to Gordon, Nebraska.
+He had a saloon in both Gordon and Ardmore, South Dakota, and he also became the town marshal.
+In 1913, he moved to Orin Junction, Wyoming, where he opened a saloon.
+After getting into a knife fight at the bar, he was arrested for dispensing liquor illegally.
+While in jail, he contracted erysipelas and died.
 He is buried in Douglas Park Cemetery in Douglas, Wyoming.

 Media produced of his life

 A short documentary film aired on Nebraska PBS in 2017 by filmmaker David Higgins (The Aviation Cocktail) called Doc Middleton: The Unwickedest Outlaw.
 The opening of the short states that Higgins has spent a decade researching the life of the famed Nebraska outlaw.
 The film uses reenactments and animation, along with interviews from individuals such as Platte County historian Tim Benson, President of the Association of Professional Genealogists Roberta King, Rock County historian Carolyn Hall and Converse County historian Steve Gregersen.